 LEARN: Mountain Meadows Educational Programs

 A number of committees organize stimulating, well-attended presentations and discussions in our state-of-the-art meeting rooms, including our Friday Forums, author conversations, and previews of local live theater.
 Our Library and monthly Book Club are on-site literary resources.
-The Chautauqua discussion group meets twice a month for lively and thoughtful consideration of topics of general interest.
-A variety of other resident-organized groups meet regularly to share intellectual interests.
+A variety of resident-organized groups meet regularly to share intellectual and other interests.

 The Friday Forum program was founded by residents with the mission of entertaining and educating our community, taking advantage of the remarkable talents, life experiences and expertise of Mountain Meadows residents and individuals and organizations of the Rogue Valley.